 Samia Khan is an associate professor in science education with leadership experience in higher education.
 Prior to joining the faculty, she worked in the field of science as a scientist.
 Dr. Khan is a Canadian public school science teacher with a permanent teaching certificate and experience as a Department Head.
 With questions from practice, Dr. Khan pursued graduate education.
 Since at UBC, she has published in major international peer-reviewed journals, such as: Science Education; Science Teacher Education; Educational Technology Research and Development; Computers and Education, and Technology, Instruction, Cognition and Learning.
 She has also garnered substantial, continuous funding and been awarded the prestigious Prime Minister’s Award of Canada for Teaching Excellence in Science, Mathematics and Technology, the Association for Supervision and Curriculum Development Award, a UBC Research Award, and the Canadian Society for the Study of Education’s New Scholar Award for her research.
 Dr. Khan has served on the editorial review boards of major journals in education and science education: the Curriculum Journal, the Journal of Science Teacher Education, and the Journal of Research in Science Teaching.
 Dr. Khan recently delivered a keynote presentation at the International Science Educators and Teachers Conference (ISET, 2021).
 Dr. Khan’s work was recently cited in Tech Trends as top research that has shaped the field of educational technology and teacher education (Bakir, 2016).
-She is the current Director of the Master of Educational Technology (MET) program at UBC with over 430 graduate students enrolled.
+She is a former Director of the Master of Educational Technology (MET) program at UBC with over 430 graduate students enrolled.

 Dr. Khan works internationally.
 Dr. Khan currently leads international research projects in Rwanda, Vietnam, Indonesia, Thailand, and Scotland and has vibrant partnerships in Germany.
 Dr. Khan has also been an Associate Dean of Research and a Chair of Education of a School of Education and Social Work in the UK.
 She has consulted with governments in the UK on teacher education and STEM education policy, including the Academic Reference Committee at the Scottish Parliament (2017-2020) and the UK All Party Parliamentary Group on Diversity and Inclusion in STEM.